UniCredit CEO says lending will not go back to pre-crisis levels

-CAPRI, Italy Oct 27 There should be no illusions that bank lending can return to the levels seen before the global financial crisis, the Chief Executive of Italy's biggest bank UniCredit said on Saturday.
+CAPRI, Italy There should be no illusions that bank lending can return to the levels seen before the global financial crisis, the Chief Executive of Italy's biggest bank UniCredit (CRDI.MI) said on Saturday.

 "We should not delude ourselves that lending can become abundant again as before the crisis," Federico Ghizzoni said during a conference, referring to the U.S. subprime crisis that started to spread around the world in 2008.